 In our part of the country, the exception to clients who wanted to stay with traditional architectural design were the executives of manufacturing companies when it came to the design of their manufacturing and assembly plants as well as distribution centers.
 At the same time, the South was then attracting a lot of the expansion and relocation of industry from the Northeast and upper Midwest.
 So we began, with some success, to focus on that design services market.

-Soon, though, we found our competitors were not so much other architects as it was the design-build contractors who claimed faster delivery and lower costs to the owner.
-So we set out to compete with that approach delivering faster designed and built facilities at lower costs without giving up our professional designer and adviser status, much less our Bauhaus ideals.
+Soon, though, we found our competitors were not so much other architects as they were the designbuild contractors who claimed faster delivery and lower costs to the owner.

+So we set out to compete with that approach delivering faster designed and built facilities at lower costs without giving up our professional designer and adviser status (much less our Bauhaus ideals).
 Soon we realized we were delivering not only architectural and engineering services but also "construction management" services.
-In turn, we built a pretty good regional reputation as good architects who could get the client's building completed quickly and within small budgets.
+In turn, we built a pretty good regional reputation as good architects who could get the client's building completed quickly and within smaller budgets.

 We began to call what we did "Architectural, Engineering and CM" services.
 This approach of combining architectural, engineering and construction management services stood us in good stead when we were appointed along with the firm of Finch, Alexander, Barnes, Rothschild and Paschal to design and manage the construction of the new Atlanta and Fulton County Stadium which had to be designed in secret and built within one year as part of the Braves Baseball team's move from Milwaukee to Atlanta.

 No one had built a major league stadium since World War II in much under two years.
-Yet, at age 36, serving as the Project Manager for what came to be called Heery-FAPRAP, I told the mayor of Atlanta, the Chairman of the largest bank and the head of the Atlanta Coca-Cola Bottling company, Arthur Montgomery, who was asked by the Mayor to serve as Chairman of the Atlanta and Fulton Country Recreation Authority, that we could do that.
+Yet, at age 36, serving as the Project Manager for what came to be called Heery-Fabrap, I told the mayor of Atlanta, the Chairman of the largest bank in Atlanta and the head of the Atlanta Coca-Cola Bottling company, Arthur Montgomery, who was asked by the Mayor to serve as Chairman of the Atlanta and Fulton Country Recreation Authority, that we could do that.

 And we did, in fact, complete the construction and open for the Braves to play their first game in Atlanta 11 months and 3 weeks after we broke ground, and the cost of only \$13 Million was within the original budget and schedule.

-Shortly afterwards, Heery & Heery was engaged by Lockheed to help plan new facility needs for their obtaining the contract from the U.S. Air Force to design and manufacture of the huge C5A military transport at their Marietta, Georgia plant.
+Shortly afterwards, Heery & Heery was engaged by Lockheed to help plan new facility needs for Lockheed obtaining the contract from the U.S. Air Force to design and manufacture of the huge C5A military transport at their Marietta, Georgia plant.
 The first and "long-lead" project was to be a 300,000 square foot new one story office building to provide the space for the aircraft's design engineers.
-To meet the aircraft design and manufacturing schedule the new facility had to be completed within 100 calendar days after Lockheed was awarded the contract.
-To achieve that we developed a plan to use a modular pre-engineered industrialized building system referred to as the SCSD system.
-This was a system made up of a 5 foot grid light structural steel frame coordinated with pre-engineered ceiling, HVAC distribution and lighting systems and other components.
-SCSD stood for School Construction Systems Development, the brain child of architect Ezra Erenkrantz and was developed under a grant from the Ford Foundation through its Educational Facilities Laboratory in New York City headed by a former educator, Dr. Harold Gores.
+To meet the aircraft design and manufacturing schedule the new facility had to be completed within 100 calendar days after Lockheed was awarded the contract and neither final design nor construction could start until Lockheed had the contract for the airplane.

+To achieve that we developed a preliminary plan to use a modular pre-engineered industrialized building system referred to as the SCSD system.
+This was a pre-engineered, pre-fabricated system made up of a 5 foot grid light structural steel frame coordinated with pre-engineered ceiling, HVAC distribution and lighting systems and other components.

+SCSD stood for School Construction Systems Development, the brain child of architect Ezra Ehrenkrantz and was developed under a grant from the Ford Foundation through its Educational Facilities Laboratory in New York City headed by a former educator, Dr. Harold Gores.